cuvva/terms/terms.md

 You can use our app to purchase travel insurance for a companion joining you on your trip, provided you have their consent, subject to the limitations set out during the purchasing journey.

-You must not pay for our services using a payment card that belongs to someone else.
-You should only use payment details relating to a bank account of yours.
+You must not pay for our services using a payment card in someone else's name.
+You should only use a payment card which is in your name.

-If you use a payment card belonging to someone else, or the details of a bank account which isn't yours, we may take appropriate action.
+If you use a payment card which isn't in your name, we may take appropriate action.
 That could mean a block on your account.
-If the account holder requests a chargeback, we reserve the right to charge you reasonable costs.
+If an account holder requests a chargeback, we reserve the right to charge you reasonable costs.

 Once you've purchased a Short-term product, you can't change it to cover a different vehicle.
 If you wanted to insure a different vehicle, you would need to get a new quote in the app, before purchasing a new Short-term product.